mwanglab/beth-2/README.md

 •	--p_value, --OR: Statistical thresholds

+## Reviewer Update

+A reviewer-facing update of BETH-2-predicted positive Spike mutations based on data available through February 2026 is provided in [`Output/reviewer_update_2026-02/`](./Output/reviewer_update_2026-02).

 ## Citation

 If you use Beth2 for your research, please cite:

-Su S, et al. Early detection of mutations with high fitness potential using within-host deep sequencing data of SARS-CoV-2 by a novel statistical framework.
-(Unpublished Manuscript, 2025)
+Su S, et al. Predicting Key Viral Mutations from Within-Host Deep Sequencing Data.
+(Unpublished Manuscript, 2026)